-- PMR and Guided Imagery are tools that can help people relax.
-In progressive muscle relaxation, you control muscles in your body by tightening and then releasing muscles.
-Muscles "rebound" to be more relaxed. - Only tense your muscles a third or a half of the maximum tension.
-The tension should NOT cause pain. - Relaxation also involves breathing deeply, slowly, and regularly.
-In guided imagery, you will paint a pleasant picture in your mind's eye.
-Similar tomind.
-Like how athletes

-- enhance their body's performance by visualizing imagine their performance, you can visualize imagine relaxing scenes to enhance your body's relaxation response. relax. - Before we discuss the skill, let's go over a few key points of how to be successful. - Remember that relaxation is a skill.
-It may feel unnatural or awkward at first, but with practice it should be easier. - O You cannot force yourself to relax.
-Trying really hard will only work against you. - O As you do the exercise you may feel tingling, floating, warmth, or sleepiness.
+- PMR and Guided Imagery are tools that are effective in helping people relax. - In progressive muscle relaxation, you will take charge of the voluntary muscles in your body by tensing muscles and then releasing that tension.
+Upon release, muscles "rebound" to a more relaxed state than prior to the tension. - Only tense your muscles a third or a half of the maximum tension.
+The tension should NOT cause pain. - Relaxation also involves breathing deeply, slowly, and rhythmically. - In guided imagery, you will paint a pleasant picture in your mind's eye.
+Similar to how athletes enhance their body's performance by visualizing their performance, you can visualize relaxing scenes to enhance your body's relaxation response. - Before we discuss the technique, let's go over a few key points of how to be successful when doing any relaxation technique. - Remember that relaxation is a skill.
+It may feel unnatural or awkward at first, but with practice it should become easier. - A passive attitude is key for maximal relaxation.
+You cannot force yourself to relax.
+Trying really hard will only work against you. - As you do the exercise you may find that you have a sensation of tingling, floating, warmth, or sleepiness.
 This is normal.
 A small percentage of people become more anxious as they become more aware of everything going on in their body.
-If you find yourself becoming more anxious or feeling out of control, remember that this is normal; it may just take you a little more time to become comfortable with relaxation. - O Distraction is normal.
-If you find your mind wandering, gently bring your thoughts to the task.
-With practice you will find that your mind will wander less and less and that you will be able to become deeply relaxed.
+If you find

+- yourself becoming more anxious or feeling out of control, remember that this is normal; it may just take you a little more time to become comfortable with relaxation. - O Distraction is normal.
+If you find your mind wandering, gently redirect your thoughts to the task at hand.
+With continued practice you will find that your mind will wander less and less and that you will be able to become deeply relaxed.
 Repeating a word or phrase (e.g., "relax") to yourself may help you keep your thoughts focused on relaxing